arcweb/arcwell/README.md

   { "name": "Heart Rate", "key": "heart_rate", "dataType": "number", "dataUnit": "beat/min", "isRequired": false }
 ]
 ```

+As you can see, we've added _dimension_ to a single type of fact by specifying the
+unique internal fields of information that we expect.
+In this example, we expect that
+a blood pressure reading will have three components: the upper number (systolic), the
+lower number (diastolic), and optionally a heart rate.

+When defining dimensions, there is a wealth of configuration available:

-* `name` - is for display purposes
+* **`name`** - is for display purposes
-* `key` - should be a unique name within each object and is used for querying (see below)
+* **`key`** - should be a unique name within each object and is used for querying (see below)
-* `dataType` - defines the data type and will be used to validate during creation of new objects.
-Currently `string` and `number` are supported, but `date` and `boolean` will be added soon
+* **`dataType`** - defines the data type and will be used to validate during creation of new objects.
+Available data types include:
-* `dataUnit` <OPTIONAL> is just for display
-* `isRequired` <OPTIONAL> <DEFAULT=true> - if true, the field will be required to create/update dimensions on the child object
-* A data schema is not required for types, but the child objects of that type will not be able to add any dimensions.
+  * `string`
+  * `number`
+  * `date` - coming soon
+  * `boolean` - coming soon
+* **`dataUnit`** (optional) - a human readable name of unit (e.g., "hg/mm", "cm", "in", etc.)
+* **`isRequired`** - whether or not a value is required for this field with each recorded fact (default: true)

+It is possible to define detailed and complex parameters for facts using this set of
+configuration options.

 ### Data API: Inserting and Querying Data